-Ali used his platform as an athlete and celebrity to talk about the war abroad and what was going on in America.
+Ali used his platform as an athlete and celebrity to talk about the war abroad and what was happening in America.
 He said, “Why should they ask me to put on a uniform and go 10,000 miles from home and drop bombs and bullets on Brown people in Vietnam while so-called Negro people in Louisville are treated like dogs?”

-Kareem Abdul-Jabbar, Jim Brown, Bill Russell, and Carl Stokes were some of the athletes and political figures at the meeting on June 4, 1967.
+Kareem Abdul-Jabbar, Jim Brown, Bill Russell, and Carl Stokes were some athletes and political figures at the meeting on June 4, 1967.
 The goal of the Summit was to convince Ali to take a deal from the federal government to do boxing exhibitions for U.S. troops in exchange for the draft-dodging charges being dropped.
-But, Ali stood firm by what he stood for and what he believed in.
-Many of the men at the summit had military backgrounds and didn't agree with Ali’s beliefs.
+But Ali stood firm by what he stood for and what he believed in.
+Many of the men at the summit had military backgrounds and didn’t agree with Ali’s beliefs.
 But, when Ali wouldn’t change his stance, they decided to stand by him during a press conference after the summit.

 Ward 9 city council member Ken Conwell, who grew up in the nearby Glenville community, said the 1967 Cleveland Summit brought pride to the neighborhood because those in attendance were speaking up on behalf of so many who were voiceless at the time.